 Missile Defense Works

 While GMD has experienced setbacks, other missile defense systems boasting similar hit-to-kill technology have proven to be successful in combat situations.
-In a 2004 Report discussing the effectiveness of the Patriot system during Operation Iraqi Freedom, Col. Charles Anderson accounced that the Patriot system intercepted 9 out of 9 enemy tactical ballistic missiles.
+In a 2004 Report discussing the effectiveness of the Patriot system during Operation Iraqi Freedom, Col. Charles Anderson announced that the Patriot system intercepted 9 out of 9 enemy tactical ballistic missiles.
 Iron Dome has also proven to be highly effective in the battlefield.
-Prior to this summer’s outbreak of hostilities, Israeli Defense Forces issued a statement that indicates that Iron Dome had an 84% success rate.
-Since this July, Israel said that Iron Dome has successfully shot down 90% of Palestinian rockets.
+This past July, Israel said that Iron Dome has successfully shot down 90% of Palestinian rockets.

 Strong test records also make it difficult to doubt the effectiveness of missile defense.
 According to the Missile Defense Agency, 65 of 81 hit-to-kill intercept attempts (80%) have been successful across all programs since the integrated system began development in 2001.
 This includes Aegis, GMD, Terminal High Altitude Area Defense (THAAD), and Patriot.
 Aegis with 28 out of 34 intercepts and THAAD with 11 out of 11 intercepts have been particularly successful.